OfficeDev/eDiscovery/Documents/eDiscoveryAdminUserConfig.md

-<b>WARNING:<b> This step will allow users to request admin consent for any enterprise app.
+<b>WARNING:</b> This step will allow users to request admin consent for any enterprise app.
 Access can be granted only by the administrator.
 You can switch on/off (select yes/no for this feature) as per your need.

 - <b> 1.Step by eDisc Admin:</b>  Try to login using eDiscovery Admin first on this screen.